MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-network-solutions-enable.md

 ---
-title: Offer a network solution in Azure Stack Hub with Fortinet FortiGate | Microsoft Docs
+title: Offer a network solution in Azure Stack Hub with Fortinet FortiGate
 description: Learn how enable network solution in Azure Stack Hub with Fortinet FortiGate
 author: mattbriggs